 Copyright 2010 Matthew James Conaway

 Conaway, Matthew James.
-"A theory of calcium dynamics in generating force and low-frequency fatigue in paralyzed human soleus." dissertation, University of Iowa, 2010.
+"A theory of calcium dynamics in generating force and low-frequency fatigue in paralyzed human soleus."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.